 Do Non-Narcotic Pain Meds Exist?

-The most common non-narcotic pain meds including aspirin, acetaminophen, and NSAIDs (Non-Steroidal Anti-Inflammatory Drugs) exist under a variety of brand names.
+The most common non-narcotic pain meds including aspirin, acetaminophen, and NSAIDs (Non-Steroidal Anti-Inflammatory Drugs), exist under a variety of brand names.
 Their abilities to control certain types and levels of pain, however, may be limited.
 According to the National Institutes of Health (NIH), “Some types of pain respond better to one kind of medicine than to another kind.”

 We can help you find addiction treatment.
-Call 800-934-1582(Who Answers?) toll free today.
+Call 800-934-1582(Sponsored) toll-free today.

 Acetaminophen